 Help students connect with the natural world

-As a life science/chemistry major at Malone University, you will develop invaluable skills in research, reasoning, writing, and scientific inquiry.
+Students will develop invaluable skills in research, reasoning, writing, and scientific inquiry.
 The School of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP), the standard of excellence in teacher pedagogy.

 NOTE: Because of the dual nature of this major (life science and chemistry), this major requires more than the standard number of hours, and thus could take an additional semester to complete.